-- a.
 The mediator may excuse participants for good cause.
-The mediator may determine whether persons with settlement authority can attend the mediation telephonically. - All parties are required to attend the mediation session and every effort should be made to encourage attendance. - b.
-The mediator may require mediation briefs, statements, or other mediation materials.
+The mediator may determine whether persons with settlement authority can attend the mediation telephonically.
+The Court discourages mediators from allowing adjusters to be on telephonic stand-by to review a settlement at the end of the mediation session when they have not been part of the mediation discussions; and instead encourages mediators who allow telephonic participation to require the adjustor to participate for the entire session.

+b.
+The mediator may require mediation briefs, statements or other mediation materials.
 If the mediator requires that materials be sent, he or she should notify the parties directly in writing and include a time deadline for the service of the materials to all other parties.
 Mediators and parties may not submit copies of pre-mediation materials to the Court.

-5. Timelines to Schedule the Mediation Session.
+6. Timelines to Schedule the Mediation Session.

-All mediation activity must be completed ninety (90) days from the date of filing of the Stipulation to ADR.
+All mediation activity must be completed by the date specified in the Notice of Assignment, which will be 90 days from the date of the Stipulation to ADR, unless otherwise specified by the referring judge.
 Participation in mediation does not extend any dates or timelines for discovery, filing of motions, or trial dates.